-- 1. Croatia reported that in 2022 it released 55,218,758 square metres, including 15,037,444 square metres by survey and 40,181,314 square metres cleared, in the process destroying 1,098 anti-personnel mines, 25 anti-tank mines, and 2,400 items of unexploded ordnance. - 2.
-Croatia also reported that 488,200 square metres of mined area under the authority of the Ministry of Defence was cleared, in the process destroying 9 anti-personnel mines, 1 anti-tank mine, and 711 items of unexploded ordnance.
-Croatia further reported that the Ministry of Defence cancelled an area of 9,200,000 square metres. - 3.
-Croatia further reported that non-technical surveyed identified 517,410 square metres of mined area. - 4.
-Croatia reported that Police Departments as part of Explosive Ordnance Destruction activities and annual public risk education campaigns destroyed 138 anti-personnel mines, 29 anti-vehicle mines, and 2,678 items of unexploded ordnance. - 5.
-Croatia also reported Požeško-Slavonska County free of contamination. - 6.
+- 1. Croatia reported that in 2023 it released 57,977,949 square metres, including 10,864,629 square metres cancelled, 5,606,360 square metres reduced, and 41,506,960 square metres cleared, in the process destroying 790 anti-personnel mines, 19 anti-tank mines, and 3,328 items of unexploded ordnance. - 2.
+Croatia also reported that 561,677 square metres of mined area under the authority of the Ministry of Defence was cleared, in the process destroying 7 anti-personnel mines, and 888 items of unexploded ordnance. - 3.
+Croatia further reported that non-technical surveyed identified an additional 426,619 square metres of mined area. - 4.
+Croatia reported that Police Departments as part of Explosive Ordnance Destruction activities and annual public risk education campaigns destroyed 172 anti-personnel mines, 40 anti-vehicle mines, and 3,360 items of unexploded ordnance. - 5.
+Croatia also reported Šibensko-kninska and Osječko-baranjska counties free of contamination. - 6.
 The Committee observed that the information provided by Croatia on progress in implementation allowed for comparability with that provided in its 2022 updated workplan.
-The Committee observed that progress in implementation was less than that projected in Croatia's 2022 updated workplan.
-The Committee welcomed Croatia providing information on progress in accordance with land release methodology employed, using the Guide to Reporting, in accordance with the International Mine Action Standards (IMAS), and disaggregated by type of contamination (Action #8, Action #22).
+The Committee observed that progress in implementation was as projected in Croatia's 2022 updated workplan.
+The Committee welcomed Croatia providing information on progress in accordance with land release methodology employed in accordance with the International Mine Action Standards (IMAS), and disaggregated by type of contamination (Action #8, Action #22).
+The Committee further welcomes Croatia employing the Guide to Repoting in the drafting of its annual Article 7 report.